 Junior professional officer programme

 The junior professional officer (JPO) programme provides young professionals at an early stage in their career with practical experience in multilateral technical cooperation.
-JPOs are sponsored by their governments: Austria, Belgium, Denmark, Finland, France, Germany, Italy, Japan, Luxembourg, the Netherlands, Norway, Republic of Korea, Spain, Sweden and Switzerland.
+JPOs are sponsored by their governments: Austria, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, Kuwait, Luxembourg, the Netherlands, Norway, Portugal, Republic of Korea, Sweden, Switzerland and the United Kingdom.